rushi04/cloud_detox_support/website/versioned_docs/version-20.x/api/device.md

 Sets the simulator/emulator location to the given latitude and longitude.

-> On iOS `setLocation` is dependent on [`fbsimctl`](https://github.com/facebook/idb/tree/4b7929480c3c0f158f33f78a5b802c1d0e7030d2/fbsimctl) which [is now deprecated](https://github.com/wix/Detox/issues/1371).
-If `fbsimctl` is not installed, the command will fail, asking for it to be installed.
+> On iOS `setLocation` depends on `xcrun simctl`, and we recommend using its latest version.
 >
 > On Android `setLocation` will work with both Android Emulator (bundled with Android development tools) and Genymotion.
 The correct permissions must be set in your app manifest.